jonathantopf/Mayaseed/pages/getting_started/index.md

 Your first export
 -----------------

-To export a scene you first need to create a render settings node, to do this choose `mayaseed > Add Render Settings Node`.
+To export a scene you first need to create a render settings node, to do this choose `mayaseed > Add Render Settings Node`, then chose `Mayaseed > Export > your rendersettings node`.

-With the latest release of Mayaseed this is all you need to do, your exports will be sent to a directory named *Mayaseed* in your Maya project.
-Of course there many customizations available in the *ms\_rendersettings\_node* but I'll leave you to explore them…
+Your exports will be sent to a directory named *Mayaseed* in your Maya project.
+Of course there many customizations available in the `ms_rendersettings_node`.

 Materials
 ---------